2025–26 Syracuse Orange women's basketball team

-The 2025–26 Syracuse Orange women's basketball team represents Syracuse University during the 2025–26 NCAA Division I women's basketball season.
-The Orange are led by fourth-year head coach Felisha Legette-Jack.
-The Orange aree twelvth-year members of the Atlantic Coast Conference and play their home games at the JMA Wireless Dome in Syracuse, New York.
+The 2025–26 Syracuse Orange women's basketball team represented Syracuse University during the 2025–26 NCAA Division I women's basketball season.
+The Orange were led by fourth-year head coach Felisha Legette-Jack.
+The Orange were twelfth-year members of the Atlantic Coast Conference and played their home games at the JMA Wireless Dome in Syracuse, New York.